GenerativeAIandHCI/GenerativeAIandHCI.github.io/reviewing.md

 - Papers for GenAICHI are 4 pages in single-column ACM format with additional pages available for references.
 - Papers may or may not be anonymous - we are only expecting single-blind reviewing (reviewer is anonymous from authors)
 - Each paper must have two reviews before we make an acceptance decision
+- Some papers may receive meta-reviews that summarise reviews or provide further information
 - Expected Topics and Themes can be found on the [main workshop page]({% link README.md %}).
 - As the papers are short, we expect reviews to also be quite short.
 It should not take long to write a review for each workshop paper.